fahr-khadija/Mixed-Signal-circuit-Design-Simulations-using-eSim/README.md

 ##    flow design & simulation
 	Step 1 : 		simulate th verilog file of Fahr_rvmyth and simulate it  on Makerchip

 •	Step 2 : 		Model creation on NgVeri

-•	Step 3 :		Schematics creation
+•	Step 3 :		Schematics creation of reference circuit

 •	Step 4 :		Creating Netlist